HL7V2-Genomics-Conversion-Utilities/hl7v2GenomicsExtractor/README.md

 ### Introduction

 HL7 Version 2 messaging format is the predominant means by which labs send structured results to Electronic Health Records (EHRs).
 EHRs can directly import HL7 V2 formatted results that conform to the [HL7 Lab Results Interface Implementation Guide](https://www.hl7.org/documentcenter/public/standards/dstu/V251_IG_LRI_R1_STU3_2018JUN.pdf).
-Here, we provide an open source utility for converting variants from XML format into HL7 V2 format.
+Here, we provide an open source utility for converting variants from VCF/XML format into HL7 V2 format.

 ### Install
 Before installing hl7v2GenomicsExtractor you need to install cython and wheel.